numpy/numpy/doc/source/reference/arrays.classes.rst

    If a class (ndarray subclass or not) having the :func:`__array__` method is used as the output object of an :ref:`ufunc
-   <ufuncs.output-type>`, results will be written to the object
+   <ufuncs-output-type>`, results will be written to the object
    returned by :func:`__array__`.
 Similar conversion is done on input arrays.